Michele Alberto Matteini: Academic career

 Before joining the NYU faculty, Michele Matteini has taught at Reed College and Oberlin College.

 In 2013-2014 he was The Andrew W. Mellon Foundation member at the Institute for Advanced Study at Princeton.

 Publications

+The Ghost in the City: Luo Ping and the Craft of Painting in Eighteenth-Century China.
+University of Washington Press, 2023.

 Eccentric visions : the worlds of Luo Ping, edited by Kim Karlsson, Alfreda Murck, and Michele Matteini.
 Zürich : Museum Reitberg Zürich, 2009.